In this Gardener's HQ guide, we'll explore cultivating Hacquetia plants in your garden, indoor spaces, and other settings.

 It grows from about 5 to 10 cm (2 to 4 inches) in height, making it ideal for use in the rock garden.

 Hacquetia epipactis by Rictor Norton & David Allen.

 Hacquetia flowers at the death of winter through the beginning of spring.

 It carries a yellow flower, and unusually, this will appear before the leaves do.

 They can grow in both shady and sunny areas of the garden, and prefer soil that is moist yet has good drainage.

 You can start to grow Hacquetia plants indoors first, but this requires a little work.
-The seeds should be imbibed in moist soil, put in a black bin bag and refrigerated for 3 weeks.
+The seeds should be imbibed in moist soil, put in a black bin bag, and refrigerated for 3 weeks.

-Spring is also a good time to supply mulch to the Hacquetia plant to keep the roots cool in the summer.
+Spring is also a good time to supply mulch to the Hacquetia plant to help keep the roots cool in the summer.